chewax/mailplate.js/README.md

 Mailplate.js
 =========
-A small library providing Templating For HTML Mailing Mailplate replaces variables in an html document as specified.
+A small library providing Templating For HTML Mailing.

+Mailplate replaces variables in an html document as specified.

 ## Installation